kamalbec2005/MachineLearningPractices/README.md

 So the best resources are just available online just start working on something interesting like a side project and your mind will be curious to learn so that you can solve the tasks at hand.

-The best teacher is thus experience when it comes to practical fields like ML and CV.
-A lot of widely available easily reachable materials online are sufficient.

 The prerequisites to learning CV are:

-Maths:
+### Maths:
-Linear algebra
+1. Linear algebra
-Probability and statistics
+2. Probability and statistics
-Numerical optimization
+3. Numerical optimization
-Calculus
+4. Calculus

-Image processing: or generally digital signal processing.
+### Image processing: or generally digital signal processing.
-Digital filters: Gaussian blur
+1. Digital filters: Gaussian blur
-Image transformations: rotations, translations, scaling and many more.
+2. Image transformations: rotations, translations, scaling and many more.
-Scale space theorem for natural stimuli processing.
+3. Scale space theorem for natural stimuli processing.
 Basically implemented using image pyramids, the so called multi-scale approach.

-Machine learning (ML): A very important area that is changing many AI sub-fields.
+### Machine learning (ML):
+A very important area that is changing many AI sub-fields.
 You need to know about:
-Convolutional neural networks (CNN).
+1. Convolutional neural networks (CNN).
-Fully connected neural networks.
+2. Fully connected neural networks.
-Support vector machines (SVM)
+3. Support vector machines (SVM)
-Recurrent neural networks (RNN) such as long-short-term-memory (LSTM) or gated recurrent unit (GRU) networks.
+4. Recurrent neural networks (RNN) such as long-short-term-memory (LSTM) or gated recurrent unit (GRU) networks.
-Generative adversarial networks (GAN): For many tasks like image-to-image translation.
+5. Generative adversarial networks (GAN): For many tasks like image-to-image translation.
 Image enhancements, art style transfer and so on.
-Autoencoders: For noise reduction and image compression.
+6. Autoencoders: For noise reduction and image compression.

-Programming:
+### Programming:
-C/C++: You can use OpenCV for CV implementations or build your own from scratch using C/C++.
+1. C/C++: You can use OpenCV for CV implementations or build your own from scratch using C/C++.
-Java: OpenCV is also available in Java.
+2. Java: OpenCV is also available in Java.
-Python: You can again use OpenCV in Python language.
+3. Python: You can again use OpenCV in Python language.
 Probably this is a better choice as Python is a very high-level easy to learn language.
-So I personally just learn from the scattered stuff online, there is no one source I can point to as the best source.

-Hope this helps.